JLiss13/OfficeScripts/ModifyCSV/MergCSVtoEXCEL/README.md

 *What is the root directory where the data server health files are?*

-Type in [C:\ROOT DIRECTORY] or [USERS/ROOT DIRECTORY] There's no need for quotations.
+Type in [ROOT DIRECTORY OF .CSV FILES] There's no need for quotations.

 *What to do you want the final excel workbook to be called?*

-*Type in name of the final excel workbook you want it to be.*
+Type in name of the final excel workbook you want it to be.

-*If run it successfully you should get something like this:*
+If run successfully you should get something like this:

 *Folder name FIRST DIRECTORY-------------------------------*